Oksana515/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors - An awesome game
+# Rock-Paper-Scissors with python using pygame